ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-s3-diagram.png)

 A **VPC gateway endpoint** is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
-We can connect to s3 and Dynamodb privately using VPC gateway endpoints.
-We'll use prefix lists in the route tables to communicate privately.
+We can connect to s3 and Dynamodb privately using VPC gateway endpoints at the moment.
+We' use prefix lists in the route tables to communicate privately.
 VPC gateway endpoint is like a bridge between s3, dynamodb and VPC.
 VPC Gateway endpoints are horizontally scaled, redundant, and highly available VPC components.
 They allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

 ![Interface Endpoints](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/interfaceendpoints.png)